OWASP/www-project-threat-dragon/docs-2/usage/modeling/getting-started.md

 ![Login image]({{ '/docs-2/assets/images/start.png' | relative_url }}){: .image-left }

-The Threat Dragon web applications stores its threat models in the configured repository or on your local drive.
+The Threat Dragon web applications stores its threat models on your local drive and, depending on configuration, it can also store the models in a source code repository such as GitHub.
+When getting started with Threat Dragon it is useful to test access to the configured repository, in which case click on 'Login with Github' for example.

-To get started with your threat model access the welcome page and start a new model by clicking on the **plus** area of the Welcome page.
+To create a new threat model access the welcome page and start a new model by clicking on the **plus** area of the Welcome page.

 ![New model image]({{ '/docs-2/assets/images/newmodel.png' | relative_url }}){: .image-left }